-Only able to see two gig partition or drive
+Why am I only able to see two gig partition or drive?

 With Windows 95 and versions of Windows and MS-DOS released before it use a FAT16 partition table that only allowed up to a two gigabyte partition.
 While larger hard drives can be used the drive would need to be split into multiple partitions without any third-party software.

 Windows 95 OSR2

 The second release of Windows 95 (OSR2) and later versions of Windows support a new FAT referred to as FAT32.
 This fat table supported drives upward of 32 Gig.
 To see more than two Gigs you need to either have Windows 95 OSR2, Windows 98 or a later version of Windows.

 FAT32 and Windows 98